rlvlad/wt-project-2025/docs/src/sections/filters.typ

     _seq("B", "E", disable-src: true, comment: [[result == false] ? sendError ("Playlist does not exist")]) }),
   comment: [
-    The `PlaylistChecker` filter is invoked in two scenario: after the User has clicked on a playlist on HomePage (@playlistpage-sequence) and when uploading a track (@uploadtrack-sequence).
+    The `PlaylistChecker` filter is invoked in two scenarios: after the User has clicked on a playlist on HomePage (@playlistpage-sequence) and when uploading a track (@uploadtrack-sequence).

     It is in charge of checking if the requested playlist _actually belongs_ to the User requesting or trying to upload it.
 This is done via obtaining the User attribute from the session -- which is impossibile without extending the `HttpServlet` or `HttpFilter` classes -- and getting the needed paramaters from the request.